• Skip to primary navigation

 Viennese Cookies Preparation_4

 5. Bake in a preheated to 350 F oven for 10-12 minutes.
-Carefully transfer the cookies to cool on a wire rack.
+Carefully transfer the cookies on a wire rack.
 Repeat the process with the remaining dough.
-Make sure that the baking sheet has cooled off completely or use the other one.
+Make sure that the baking sheet has cooled completely or use a different baking sheet.

-When cookies have cooled off, sprinkle them with powdered sugar and serve.
+When cookies have cooled, sprinkle them with powdered sugar and serve.

 How To Store Viennese Chocolate Biscuits